dascil/Amagi/README.md

 - In the terminal, run `npm install` to download the necessary packages
 - Create a `.env` file and get the necessary values that are in the `.env.example` file
 - In the terminal, run `node .`
+- If you want to use Docker:
+  - In the terminal inde docker directory, use the command `docker build . -t {insert-name-here}`
+  - In the same terminal, use the command `docker run {insert-name-here's id}`
+    - If you don't want it to be connected to that specific terminal, add `-d` parameter
+  - To manually stop the server, use the command `docker stop {insert-name-here's container's id}`

 ## Disclaimer